JoshuaStapleton21/blogmaker/posts/ai_horror.md

 and the branches are rustling.
 I always blame the wind when the trees start to dance.
 ```
 This is barely horror, however, it captures a feeling of ominous unease essential to the beginning of any masterful thriller.
-Here, we glimpse the beautiful imagery of dancing trees, yet it is twisted: framed by the bite of words like *blame*.
-This is excellent writing (for an AI) - we might compare it to the flower-wreathed tableaus of *Midsommar*. *Chefs Kiss*
+Here, we glimpse the beautiful imagery of dancing trees, yet it is twisted: marred by the bite of words like *blame*.
+This is excellent writing (for an AI) - we might compare it to the flower-wreathed tableaus of *Midsommar*. \*Chefs Kiss\*

 ```